CSCfi/csc-user-guide/docs/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 <!-- A python package has also been developed to help users in submitting jobs for the pilot phase.  -->

+## FAQ

+* Can I use Qiskit pulse or have pulse level access to Helmi?
+	Pulse level access to Helmi is not currently available.

 ## For further reading:

 * [Description of Helmi's Topology](../helmi/).
 * [Specific instructions for the LUMI Helmi partition](../helmi_accounts/)
 * [Running jobs on Helmi](../running-on-helmi/)
 * [LUMI Documentation page](https://docs.lumi-supercomputer.eu/)